DavidDock/ElephantMouseMonkey/README.md

 This is a variation of 'Rock' 'Paper' 'Scissor' but with additional features designed to keep children entertained.

-You have a fun question continue to the game, then you can choose your game 'destination' of either the Forest, Savannah or Meadow to play.
+With have an informative question and a choice of game 'destination' you proceed to the game.

-You then pick 'Elephant' 'Mouse' or 'Monkey' to battle the computer to see who comes out on top.
+You can choose an 'Elephant' 'Mouse' or 'Monkey' to battle the computer to see who comes out on top.

 Everyone knows that:
 'Mice scare Elephants'
 'Monkeys catch Mice' and
-'Elephants squash Monkeys!!'
+'Elephants squash Monkeys!'